Royal British Legion help ex-service personnel in police custody

 "I had a combat mentality and was looking at anyone in uniform as a threat or a potential threat," he said.

 "Violence is a drug and my biggest problem was the buzz you get from fighting.

-"I am ashamed of it, but also grateful for it, because it enabled me to get the help I so desperately needed."'Willing to help'
+"I am ashamed of it, but also grateful for it, because it enabled me to get the help I so desperately needed."